USS Constellation (CV-64): Black sailor protests

 Constellation was the focus of media attention when black members of her crew protested what they saw as systemic racism in the Navy, leading to what some saw as an aborted mutiny in late 1972.
 Constellation returned to the United States on 1 July and prepared to return to the western Pacific in early 1973.
 Replacement personnel reported aboard while Constellation was in the United States until the ship had 250 more men than the ship's berthing could accommodate.
 Constellations commanding officer ordered administrative (less than honorable) discharges for five black sailors he considered troublemakers.
 He planned to give early discharges to another 250 men whose enlistments would expire while Constellation was overseas.
 While Constellation was conducting exercises off the California coast, a rumor started that the captain was going to give 250 less than honorable discharges to black sailors.
-The captain scheduled an open meeting for 21:00 3 November to clarify the 250 planned discharges.
+The captain scheduled an open meeting for 21:00 on 3 November to clarify the 250 planned discharges.
 At noon 3 November a group of 50 black sailors began a sit-in on a portion of the mess deck.
 On the night of 3–4 November 60 black sailors took control of the scheduled meeting, refused to leave the mess deck, and threatened to "tear up the ship."
 Constellation returned to San Diego on 4 November to offload 130 men, including twelve white sailors, before returning to sea.
-Constellation returned to San Diego on 7 November and the offloaded sailors were transported back to the dock on 9 November, but only eight boarded their ship.
+It then returned to San Diego on 7 November and the offloaded sailors were transported back to the dock on 9 November, but only eight boarded their ship.
 The remaining sailors sat down on the dock to be filmed by television crews and were ultimately transferred to shore stations for mast.
 Twelve received general discharges, 35 were honorably discharged but not recommended for re-enlistment, and 73 received punishments ranging from loss of pay and reduction in rate to warnings prior to being reassigned to sea duty.